 You notice I don’t say “best” or “magic” or “the only recipe you need” blueberry muffins.
 Because these aren’t.
 In fact, there are so many blueberry muffin recipes out there, I was debating even to post these.
 But, they come from a much beloved family cookbook that has pages falling out and is missing its back cover.
 And, these are good.
 Really good.
 Sort of like a scone, as Sarah said.
 Bottom line, they’ve never left me wanting anything more.
 They are exactly what they should be, good, reliable, unfussy blueberry muffins.

 1 3/4 cup flour

 3/4 tsp salt

 1/2 cup milk

 1 tsp grated lemon peel (I never measure — just grab a lemon & zest rigorously.
 No way you’ll ever get too much zest from just one lemon.)

 1 cup fresh or frozen blueberries (if frozen, don’t thaw)

 Preheat oven to 400.
 Prep your muffin tin, either greasing each cup or lining with paper muffin cups.

 In a medium bowl, mix together flour, sugar, baking powder, and salt.
-Cut in butter until the mixture is pebbly.
-(I like to cut the butter into small cubes, dump it in, then use my hands to smoosh it in a la this method.
+Cut in butter until the mixture is pebbly with some larger chunks of butter the size of torn bread chunks.
+Not working the butter in too finely is key for making these more crumbly & scone-like.
+(I prefer to cut the butter into small cubes, dump it in, then use my hands to smoosh it into the flour mixture a la this method.
 But two knives, a pastry cutter, or even a stand mixer would work just fine.)

 In a liquid measuring cup, measure out the milk.
 Add the egg, lemon zest, and vanilla.
 Blend well (I use a fork).